The cover art is one of the most common reasons to not have the uploaded product accepted from the start. Let's go through the easy mistakes to avoid.

 No store names nor special offers.

-No tilted images.
+No tilted or cropped images.

 Cover art is still an important part of presenting yourself as an artist even though it has changed over the years from the fold-out vinyl to the small digital icon of today.
 Take some time and think about how you want to portray yourself as an artist.
 Match the art with the kind of music you’re delivering.